cal-itp/benefits/docs/configuration/transit-agency.md

 - HTML templates for various buttons, text and other user interface elements of the flow, including:
   - `selection_label_template`: _Required for enrollment flows_ - Text and optional modals for the radio button form on the Eligibility Index page
   - `enrollment_success_template`: _Required for agencies_ - Text for Enrollment Success page
-  - `help_template`: _Required for agencies_ - Agency-specific help questions and answers
   - `sign_out_button_template`: _Required for claims providers_ - Sign out link button, used on any page after sign in
   - `sign_out_link_template`: _Required for claims providers_ - Sign out link text, used on any page after sign in